 Please see the Cadence introduction for more information about the high level design of the language.

 The Flow Playground includes an in-browser editor and emulator to experiment with Flow.
 Using the Flow Playground, you can write Cadence smart contracts, deploy them to a local Flow emulated blockchain, and submit transactions.

 The Flow Playground should be compatible with any standard web browser, but we recommend that you use Google Chrome with it, because it has been tested and optimized for only the Chrome browser so far.

-The Playground comes pre-loaded with contract and transaction templates that correspond to each of the five tutorials in this documentation site (Hello World, Fungible Tokens, NFTs, Marketplace, and Composable Resources).
+The Playground comes pre-loaded with contract and transaction templates that correspond to each of the tutorials in the docs site.
 To load the contracts from a specific tutorial, click the "Examples" link at the top of the Playground.
 This opens up a menu with each tutorial.